jacobq/ember-cli-todomvc/TUTORIAL.md

 `createTodo` gets the `newTitle` property and creates a new todo record using the input as the title and setting `isCompleted` to false.
 It then clears the input and saves the record to the store.

-## Marking a Model as Complete or Incomplete
+## Marking a model as complete or incomplete

 Next up, we will add the ability to mark a todo as complete or incomplete and persist the update.